nikolaygekht/ballistic.calculator.java/TBD.md

-* add tests for quantity vector
-* add tests for sight angle calculation
+* add tests for trajectory calculation